yudong-94/personal-website/blogs/reading_notes_2021_2.md

 1. [**Keyword Extraction with BERT**](https://towardsdatascience.com/keyword-extraction-with-bert-724efca412ea): How to utilize BERT to do keyword extraction
 2. [**Interactive Topic Modeling with BERTopic**](https://towardsdatascience.com/interactive-topic-modeling-with-bertopic-1ea55e7d73d8): Introduces BERTopic package that is built on BERT for topic modeling
 3. [**Sentiment Analysis of COVID-19 Vaccine Tweets**](https://towardsdatascience.com/sentiment-analysis-of-covid-19-vaccine-tweets-dc6f41a5e1af): A sentiment analysis of COVID-19 vaccine related tweets using TextBlob
-4. [**Synthetic Data Vault (SDV): A Python Library for Dataset Modeling**](https://towardsdatascience.com/synthetic-data-vault-sdv-a-python-library-for-dataset-modeling-b48c406e7398): A python package that can help to build fake data that captures the behavior of the actual data

 #### Machine Learning
 1. [**The 5 Clustering Algorithms Data Scientists Need to Know**](https://towardsdatascience.com/the-5-clustering-algorithms-data-scientists-need-to-know-a36d136ef68): Talks about the 5 common clustering algorithms and pros and cons